aws-samples/aws-batch-comp-infrastructure-sample/README.md

 job-queue-PROJECT_NAME-SolverWorkerService-...
 ```

-The service is running and available when the number of running tasks for the leader is '1' and that the number of running tasks for the Worker service is 'n', where n is the number of desired tasks, which should match [NUM_WORKERS] from the script arguments.
+The service is running and available when the number of running tasks for the leader is `1` and that the number of running tasks for the Worker service is `n`, where _n_ is the number of desired tasks, which should match `NUM_WORKERS` from the script arguments.

 **N.B.:** you are charged for the number of EC2 instances that you run, so the bill for computation is directly proportional to the number of workers that you allocate.
-We recommend a small number of workers for initial testing to conserve resources.

 ### Job Submission and Execution